Bulldozer Accidents

 Negligence is a Real Possibility

 Negligence may also cause a bulldozer accident.
-Operators using this machine sometimes fail to ensure that the path is clear before they put the bulldozer in motion, putting others at risk and also other machines and structures.
+Operators using this machine sometimes fail to ensure that the path is clear before putting the bulldozer in motion, putting others at risk and other machines and structures at risk.
 When construction work is taking place near a road, there is plenty that can go wrong.
 The bulldozer operator has to be alert for nearby passing traffic.

 Safety Tips